identitymonk/draft-lombardo-wimse-workload-identity-authentication-levels/draft-hurst-workloadidentityauthlevels.md

 - Highly vulnerable to unauthorized access and attacks.

 ### Examples:
-No access control or reliance on IP addresses combined allow lists and block lists for access control.
+No access control or reliance on IP addresses, combined with allow lists and block lists for access control.

 ## Level 1: Deploy Time Shared-Secret Based Authentication